 This helped us get past the fear of making a big change.
 We’ve also benefitted from her continued income and ability to get affordable health insurance.
 This allows us to live a far better lifestyle with little financial stress.

 Related: The Pros and Cons of Retiring Before Your Spouse

 I often beat the drum about redefining retirement.
 I am certainly not alone in sharing this message.

 AARP developed the Life Reimagined program to help people navigate the many challenges associated with traditional retirement.
 There is also Encore.org, an organization dedicated to helping people with the financial and emotional challenges of traditional retirement by finding meaningful second act careers.

-Last week, Darrow presented his retirement flexibility scale for choosing your safe withdrawal rate to help make the retirement decision.
+On this blog, Darrow presented his retirement flexibility scale for choosing your safe withdrawal rate to help make the retirement decision.
 Several of the factors that would allow you to retire earlier and more securely include having the ability to return to your career, a skill that would allow you to make $1,000-2,000/month, or your willingness to do a service-sector job.

 It is easy to say non-traditional retirement is “not really retiring”.
 I would argue that everything goes back to determining what you truly want.
 If your goal is to never work again, choose traditional retirement.
 However, if you really want to design your ideal lifestyle, have both abundance and security, and do it quickly; then you’ll need to be more flexible and creative.

 Falling into the all or nothing thinking of traditional retirement can be stressful to those that cannot retire and can trap those on the fence.
 Being willing to simply look at the problem through a different lens can expose different options.